Tattoos While Pregnant - Can You Get A Tattoo During Pregancy?

 Contracting HIV or Hepatitis B is not something you ever want.
-But when you’re pregnant, there are some added worries.
+However, when you’re pregnant, there are some added worries.

-But the bigger worry is what happens during the birth itself: mothers who contract Hepatitis B while pregnant have a high probability (some studies place it at 90%) of passing the virus on to their newborn.
+Yet the bigger worry is what happens during the birth itself: mothers who contract Hepatitis B while pregnant, have a high probability (some studies place it at 90%) of passing the virus on to their newborn.
 In many cases, the baby develops a chronic infection from it, and about a quarter of them will develop serious liver problems once they reach adulthood.

 Tattoo Ink Affecting the Baby

 This is a concern that gets raised occasionally.
 Tattoo ink doesn’t just sit on the surface of your skin, but gets tattooed under a layer of it (that’s part of what makes it permanent).
 Plus, there’s the fact that the tattooing process involves opening blood vessels.
-So, it’s possible that some of the ink makes its way through the bloodstream and reaches the baby.
+Consequently, it’s possible that some of the ink may make its way through the bloodstream and reach the baby.

 This worry is compounded by the fact that many professional tattoo inks contain heavy metals.
-And while they’re in quantities and concentrations that are safe for adults, they might have an adverse effect on a developing fetus.
+While they’re in quantities and concentrations that are safe for adults, they might have a detrimental effect on a developing fetus.

 Tattoo Ink Allergies

 If you’ve never had a tattoo before, you might have an allergy to tattoo ink and not realize it.